Exonware/XWSystem/README.md

 *"The AI-powered performance optimization learns from our usage patterns.
 It's like having a performance engineer built into the code."*
 — **Principal Architect**

-*"17 serialization formats, advanced security, performance monitoring - xSystem is what every Python project needs."*
+*"24 serialization formats including enterprise schema formats, advanced security, performance monitoring - xSystem is what every Python project needs."*
 — **CTO, Fortune 500**

 ## 🚀 **Ready to Simplify Your Python Stack?**